Thursday, October 23

 Presenters:

-Kathryn Dawson, Gabrielle Lewis, and Walker Zupan, University of Texas at Austin
+Katie Dawson, Gabrielle Lewis and Carley Robinson, University of Texas at Austin

 Expanding Campus Reach | Leveraging Arts-Based Minors to Serve the Entire Campus